akkeris/daedalus/docs/GETTING_STARTED.md

 *  `METADATA` - Set this to `true` to enable examining systems for links (highly recommended).

+### Github Plugin

+The github plugin will scan repos that it finds in use.
+To enable this:

+* `GITHUB` - Set this to `true` to enable examining github repos found.
+* `GITHUB_TOKEN` - Set this to a github API token that has read permissions to potentially any repo it finds.

 ### Urls Plugin

 This plugin examines urls (and certificates) it finds in various places and records information about them.